MS with Thesis graduation procedures, MSE

 Registration

-First, please remember to register for at least the minimum number of required credit hours in the quarter in which you wish to graduate:
+First, please remember to register for at least the minimum number of required credit hours in the term in which you wish to graduate:

 Applying to graduate